+ VIRTUAL MAGRITTE (PERPETUAL MOTION 1998)

-éMagrittes' Le Mouvement Perpetuel (Perpetual motion) from 1935.
-The painting depicts an area of water which reflects the environmen and as such it is one of a number of experiments in simulating reflection in virtual space.
-To create the reflection in the digital environment, the space is duplicated, reversed and turned upside down - in effect the reflection is as real as the rest of the space.
+The subject of this research experiment was Réné Magrittes' Le Mouvement Perpetuel (Perpetual motion) from 1935.
+The painting depicts an area of water which reflects the environment and as such it is one of a number of experiments I carried out that formlate a process for simulating reflection in virtual space.
+To create the reflection in the digital environment, the space is duplicated, reversed and turned upside down meaning the reflection is as real as the rest of the space.

 + The world and its reflection: the digital environment depicted in Magritte's Le Mouvement Perpetuel from 1935

 + Above Left: An image of Rene Magrittes', Le Mouvement Perpetuel from 1935

 + Above Right: Characters are hard to do convincingly in VR, so the leopard print mankini man had to go.